dburr/linux-ibeacon/README.md

 To test, you will need a [device compatible with Bluetooth LE][BLE-DEVICES].
 In the Apple universe, that means the iPhone 4S or later, iPad 3rd gen or later (including Mini and Air), and the iPod touch.
-For Android, you'll have to [check the list][BLE-DEVICDES] (most phones made within the last 2 years or so should be BLE-compatible.)
+For Android, you'll have to [check the list][BLE-DEVICES] (most phones made within the last 2 years or so should be BLE-compatible.)
 Then download either [Beacon Toolkit][BEACON-APP-IOS] (for iOS) or [iBeacon Scanner][BEACON-APP-ANDROID] (for Android.)
 Fire up the app and begin scanning.
 Your newly-created iBeacon should appear in the list.
 If not, check to make sure that you specified the correct UUID, major and minor numbers.
 (For iOS devices, if you used a non-default UUID, you will have to